fstrub95/Autoencoders_cf/README.md

 The following module tackle the issue by using sparse denoising autoencoders.

-You may download the package and run the following command:
+You may run the program by executing the following command in the source folder:

 ```
 th main.lua
 ```

-The default behavior will try to predict the rating of the dataset movieLens-1M.
+The default behavior will predict the rating of the dataset movieLens-1M.
 (90% training, 10% rating)

+Dependencies:
+ - torch
+ - nn
+ - xlua
+ - nnsparse
+ - optim

 The following options are also available:
 ```